 Felicity has worked in a range of positions in the disability sector including service development, project management and service management roles.
 Felicity is passionate about supporting people with intellectual disability to have a voice within their community.
-In both a professional and voluntary capacity she has assisted with the development of self-advocacy programs and supported individual’s with intellectual disability in their self-advocacy roles.
-This passion for supporting people with intellectual disability to have a voice through research.
+She has assisted with the development of self-advocacy programs and supported individuals with intellectual disability in their self-advocacy roles.
+She has also been part of an inclusive research team working with co-researchers with intellectual disability to have a voice through research.

 SENIOR MANAGER -